Sunny, with a High Near 57

 Sunday

-Sunny, with a high near 61.
-South southwest wind 5 to 7 mph.
+Sunny, with a high near 62.
+West northwest wind around 7 mph becoming south in the afternoon.

 Sunday Night